 No later than May 1 of each year, the chairperson/head shall inform each continuing faculty member in writing of their workload assignment and evaluation criteria for the next academic year, as well as evaluation procedures and instruments for the current calendar year.
 Each faculty member shall also be provided with any standard review forms upon which the faculty member is expected to submit information regarding professional activities.

-To fulfill the educational mission of the University and in the best interest of each unit, the chairperson/head may later modify a faculty member’s workload assignment and evaluation criteria, if necessary.
-Whenever there is a change in criteria, procedures, or instruments, each faculty member shall be informed by the chairperson/head in writing within four weeks of the change.
+To fulfill the educational mission of the University and in the best interest of each unit, the chairperson/head may, after consultation with the affected faculty member, later modify a faculty member’s workload assignment and evaluation criteria, if necessary.
+Whenever there is a change in criteria, procedures, or instruments, each affected faculty member shall be informed by the chairperson/head in writing within a maximum of 20 business days of the change.

 No later than March 30, each faculty member’s annual review shall be conducted and completed on the basis of the previous calendar year's workload assignment and assigned duties and according to the criteria and procedures stated herein.
 The department head/chair shall consider the results of the faculty peer review when assessing annual performance.